What are the Sources of Islam?

 It is agreed upon by all Muslims that the true Sunnah of Prophet Muhammad (pbuh&hp) includes these three elements irrespective of the fact that some Muslims have eagerly chosen the name “al-Sunnah” solely (excluding other sects) for their sect.

-There are general fundamental principles and methodologies that jurists implement to address contemporary matters not mentioned explicitly in the Holy Quran or sunnah.
+There are general fundamental principles and methodologies that jurists implement to address contemporary matters not mentioned explicitly in the Holy Quran or Sunnah.
 These are of two types:

 • Incisive principles of reasoning: rational principles that are based on logic; for example, oppression is evil and justice is good.

-• General rules derived from the Holy Quran and the Sunnah of the Prophet Muhammad, such as, no harm is allowed in Islam, and everything is considered lawful until a prohibition is ascertained.
-This general principle is applied in situations where the jurist does not find a proof in the Quran or Sunnah on the prohibition of something, hence it is deemed lawful.
+• General rules derived from the Holy Quran and the Sunnah of Prophet Muhammad, such as, no harm is allowed in Islam, and everything is considered lawful until a prohibition is ascertained.
+This general principle is applied in situations where the jurist does not find proof in the Quran or Sunnah on the prohibition of something, hence it is deemed lawful.